JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

 >
 {style="tip"}

-This action will need your signing details and your Maven Central credentials, which you created as repository secrets in the [](#add-secrets-to-github) section.
+This action requires your signing details and your Maven Central credentials, which you created as repository secrets in the [](#add-secrets-to-github) section.

-The configuration of the workflow transfers the secrets into environment variables, which will make them available to the Gradle build automatically.
+The workflow configuration automatically transfers these secrets into environment variables, making them available to the Gradle build process.

 #### Create a release on GitHub